GispoCoding/eis_toolkit/README.rst

 In case you add a new class or function into the toolkit, please update the documentation site!

-1. Modify mkgendocs.yml by adding a new page to pages section
+1. Modify mkgendocs.yml by adding a new page to pages section:

 - Give name to a new page, e.g. new_class.md
 - Give path to the corresponding python file, e.g. eis_toolkit/new_class.py
-- Give list of the functions to be documented
+- Give list of the function names to be documented

 2. Navigate to the root directory level (the same level where mkgendocs.yml file is located) and run